redwing555/recipe-app/README.md

 - Second, you need to create the database for this app.
 In order to do this, you can do `rails db:create`, then do `rails db:migrate`.

-- Third, if you want to add your own comments or posts, you can delete the ones that are done by default on `post.rb` and `comment.rb` and create your own.
 ### Run tests

 - To run the test all you need to do is do `cd` to the correct folder and run `rspec`, or you can do `rspec spec/` to run all the tests.